flori/betterplace_apidocs/sections/fundraising_events_list.md

       <th align="left">donations_prohibited</th>
       <td>boolean</td>
       <td>false</td>
-      <td>True if the fundraising event must not receive donations.
-This might
+      <td>True if the fundraising event must not and cannot receive donations.
-happen if a tax-receipt of german tax authorities rans out.
+This might happen if the event was closed by the manager or blocked by a platform administrator.

+Please check this flag whenever you display a donation button.
+Should you show a button for an event that cannot receive donations the use will open the donation form and see an error message on betterplace.org instead!
 </td>
     </tr>
     <tr>